-The recharge plug cover should only be installed when you are ready to dive.
+The recharge plug cover on the nose of the DPV should only be installed when you are ready to dive.
 It contains a circuit that enables the motor controller and should be thought of as an ignition key for an automobile.
-When the cover is installed the batteries will begin discharging slowly, so do not leave the cover installed when storing the scooter, or the batteries may be damaged by over discharge.
-Remove the cover at the end of the diving day or after exiting the water if the DPV is run until battery cutout.
+When the plug cover is installed, the batteries will begin discharging slowly.
+Do not leave the plug cover installed when storing the DPV, or the batteries may be damaged by over discharge!
+Remove the plug cover at the end of the diving day or after exiting the water, if the DPV is run until battery cutout.
 The recharge plug cover is rather expensive, so do not lose it.
+If you do lose it or forget it before a dive, the DPV can still be used.
+The water will complete the circuit to enable the motor controller, but doing this regularly/long term will eventually lead to corrosion on the electrical pins.